runwhen-contrib/rw-public-codecollection/codebundles/msteams-send-message/README.md

-# GCP Operations Suite Log Query Dashboard
+# Microsoft Teams Send Message

 ## TaskSet
-Generate a link to the GCP Log Explorer.
+Send a message to an MS Teams channel.

 ## Use Cases